 Page(s) Content

 3. ACC Infection Control Policy

 4-7.
 Infection Control Checklist

 8-15.
 Exposure Control Plan to Minimize Occupational Exposure to

 Bloodborne Pathogens

 16. Sharps Injury Log

 17-25.
 Hepatitis B

 26-30.
 Infection Transmission

 31-32.
 Policy for Reporting Outbreaks

 33. Policy for Reviewing Infection Surveillance Data and Infection

 Prevention Activities

 34. List of Infectious Diseases Diagnosed Among Participants

 35. Policy for Use of Disposable Gloves

 36-37.
 Procedure for Disinfecting/Sanitizing Surfaces

 38. Policy for Respiratory Hygiene and Cough Etiquette

-39. 40.
-42 Shingles Policy
+39. Shingles Policy

 40-42.
+Procedure for Performing Hand Hygiene

 43-49.
-Procedure for Performing Hand Hygiene Procedure to Follow in the Event of a Suspected Case of Measles,
+Procedure to Follow in the Event of a Suspected Case of Measles,

-43-47.
 Chickenpox, or Tuberculosis and Procedure for putting on a N-95

-Respirator Mask.
+70.71 Respirator Mask.

 50-51.
 Procedure to Follow in the Event of a Suspected Case of Influenza or

-30 31.
-Pertussis (Whooping Cough)
+52.55 Pertussis (Whooping Cough)

 52-55.
 Procedure to Break Transmission of Suspected Norovirus Infection

 56-59.
-Procedure to Follow in the Event of Suspected Clostridium difficile (C.
+Procedure to Follow in the Event of Suspected Clostridium difficile (C. diff.)

-diff.)

 60. Procedure to Follow in the Event of a Needlestick/Sharps Injury

 61-69.
-Procedure for Monitoring for and Reporting Evidence of Bed Bug
+Procedure for Monitoring for and Reporting Evidence of Bed Bug Infestation

-Infestation

 70-74.
 Procedure to Apply and Remove Personal Protective Equipment (PPE)

 75-77.
 Procedure for Administration of Insulin from an Insulin Pen

 78-79.
 Procedure for Disinfecting Blood Pressure Cuffs and Stethoscopes

-80. Policy for Reporting Signs/Symptoms of Potentially transmissible Illness

-81. to a Supervisor
+80. Policy for Reporting Signs/Symptoms of Potentially transmissible Illness to a Supervisor

-81. 82.
-Inventory of Infection Control Supplies Covid-19 Daily Assessment
+81. Inventory of Infection Control Supplies

+82. Covid-19 Daily Assessment

 83. Use of No-Touch Temporal Thermometer

 84. Tuberculosis Assessment

 85-86.
 COVID-19 Guidance

 87. COVID-19 Assessment Preparation/Clean-up

 88. COVID-19 Admitting New Participants

+89. Policy for When a Confirmed Case of COVID-19 has Entered the Center

-89. Daily Staff Checklist
+90. Daily Staff Checklist

-90. Daily Participant Checklist
+91. Daily Participant Checklist

-91. Returning from Isolation
+92. Returning from Isolation

-92-93.
+93-94.
 Employee Infection Control Training Checklist Upon Hiring and Annually